Updated: Mar 19

 ⅓ cup Corn Oil

 ½ tbsp Papad Kharo (Available in Indian Stores)

 ½ tbsp Salt

 1½ tsp Ajamo (Ajwain Seeds)

-Once roasted then add ¾ cup of water and bring it to boil, let it boil for 3 minutes and leave it overnight.
+Once roasted, add 1 cup of water and bring it to boil; let it boil for 3 minutes and leave it overnight.

 Make sure not to stir the water as the kharo has settled down.
-Pour the water slowly in the blender, blend the water and oil till the mixture turns thick.
+Pour the water slowly into the blender, blend the water and oil till the mixture turns thick.

-Sieve the gram flour in a bowl, add the black pepper, ajamo and hing.
-Pour the mixture in the flour and start kneading the dough firmly but softly.
-Leave it to rest for 10 minutes.
+Sieve the gram flour in a bowl, add the coarsely ground black pepper, ajamo and hing, pour the mixture in the flour and start kneading the dough firmly but softly.
+Please leave it to rest for 10 minutes.

 Meanwhile, heat the oil on medium-low heat, divide the dough into small pieces and roll them into smooth oval-shaped balls.